Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 - Create a new project under your namespace and push your existing automation repository to this remote.
 - Create a VM on [bwCloud](https://www.bw-cloud.org/) and create a GitLab Runner with a Docker executor there.
 Register the runner in your repository.
 - Add a link to this repository in the submission issue above and, if necessary, explain what you did.
-Be sure that your repository is visible to us (either public or add `uekermbn`).
+Be sure that your repository is visible to us (either public or add `gchourdakis`).